JoinColony/rewardsApp/README.md

 # Colony Rewards Distribution (colony-rewards-distribution)

-A simple web-based interface for triggering, claiming/waiving, and finalizing colony rewards payouts for any token in any colony.
+A simple web-based interface for triggering, claiming/waiving, and finalizing colony reward payouts for any token in any colony.

 ## Install the dependencies
 ```bash